 Meanwhile, Arlington County, VA was working on its own plans for a bikesharing system.
 Together, Arlington and the District reviewed proposals and selected an operator for a new bikesharing system in May 2010.
 Over two years, the two jurisdictions established the regional Capital Bikeshare system that now offers over 200 stations and 1800+ bikes.

-In September 2012, Alexandria, VA launched eight stations, becoming the newest member of the Capital Bikeshare community.
+In August 2012, Alexandria, VA launched eight stations, becoming the newest member of the Capital Bikeshare community.
 In May 2013, Montgomery County became the latest DC-area jurisdiction to join the Capital Bikeshare program.
-Working together, the District of Columbia, Arlington County, Alexandria and Montgomery Country are proud to bring an expansive, multijurisdictional transportation system to the region.
+Working together, the District of Columbia, Arlington County, Alexandria and Montgomery County are proud to bring an expansive, multijurisdictional transportation system to the region.

 The Capital Bikeshare system is owned by the participating jurisdictions and is operated by Alta Bicycle Share, a Portland, OR-based company that operates several other bikesharing systems including Citibike in New York City, Hubway in Boston and Divvy Bikes in Chicago.